 Cytotoxicity is an action that can cause cell death.
-Substances with cytotoxic function processed the capability to induce apoptosis by binding to Fas expressed with anti-apoptotic function by some target cells.
+Substances with cytotoxic function processed the capability to induce apoptosis by binding to Fas expressed with an anti-apoptotic function to some target cells.

 Fennel (Foeniculum vulgare) is a plant species of the genus, belongings to Apiaceae (Umbelliferae), native to the Mediterranean.

 The herbal medicine used in traditional and herbal medicine as warming, carminative, antispasmodic, antidepressant agent and to stimulate the appetite, ease indigestion, soothe coughing, reduce intestinal spasms, to regulate the menstrual cycle and relieve PMS,...

 In the study to examine cytotoxic effects of some plants selection based on existing ethnobotanical information by interviewing the local healers and tested on the murine fibrosarcoma L929sA cells and on the human breast cancer cells MDA-MB231 and MCF7, researchers found that organic extracts from fennel exert a significant activity on an IC (50) value at 24 h of 700 and 500 μg/mL, on L929sA and MCF7 cells, respectively, through their cytotoxicity.

 Further analysis, researchers also discovered, the extracts with different concentration limit the range of genes activated by NF-κB, in the regulation of the expression of various genes by allowing the only expression of genes, that contribute to an effective immune response.

 Also, in vitro, acetone extracts of F. vulgare demonstrated a strong cytotoxic effect against kidney (Vero) cell line and an adenocarcinoma cervical cancer (HeLa) cell line.